 The pattern on this handle follows up perfectly and I can’t wait to start another project.
-A knife handle perhaps a bowl or a furniture build.
+A knife handle perhaps a bowl or a tabletop.
 What do you think?
 I definitely encourage you to give it a go and build something with this technique.

 If you want to see how I made the patterned handle, watch the video below or check it out on my Youtube Channel.